Bulk universality and quantum unique ergodicity for random band matrices in high dimensions: Introduction

 \section{Introduction}

 A $d$-dimensional random band matrix describes a Hamiltonian on a $d$-dimensional lattice with random hoppings in a band of width $W$.
-In this paper, we consider a large finite lattice $\Z_L^d:=\{1,2, \cdots, L\}^d$ with $N:= L^d$ many lattice sites and define a random band matrix ensemble $H=(h_{xy})$ on it.
+In this paper, we consider a large finite lattice $\Z_L^d:=\{1,2, \cdots, L\}^d$ with $N:= L^d$ many lattice sites and define a random band matrix ensemble $H=(h_{xy}:x,y\in \Z_L^d)$ on it.
+(Here, for the matrix indices, we fix an arbitrary ordering $1,\ldots, N$ of the vertices in $\Z_L^d$.)
 The entries of $H$ are independent (up to the Hermitian condition) centered random variables with a translation invariant variance profile $s_{xy}:=\mathbb E|h_{xy}|^2 = f(|x-y|/W)$ for a rapidly decaying function $f$.
 In particular, the variance is negligible when $|x-y|\gg W$.
 Without loss of generality, we can normalize $f$ so that \be \sum_{x}s_{xy}=\sum_{y}s_{xy}=1. \ee It is well-known that under \eqref{fxy}, the global eigenvalue distribution of $H$ converges weakly to the Wigner's semicircle law supported in $[-2,2]$ \cite{Wigner}.
 The random band matrix ensemble naturally interpolates between the mean-field Wigner ensemble \cite{Wigner} and the famous Anderson model \cite{Anderson} as $W$ varies.
 In particular, a sharp Anderson metal-insulator transition is conjectured to occur when $W$ crosses a critical band width $W_c$: if $W \ll W_c$, $H$ has localized bulk eigenvectors and Poisson statistics for bulk eigenvalues; if $W \gg W_c$, $H$ has delocalized bulk eigenvectors and GOE/GUE statistics for bulk eigenvalues.
 Based on simulations and some non-rigorous supersymmetry arguments, the critical band width is conjectured to be $W_c = \sqrt L$ when $d=1$, $W_c = \sqrt{\log L}$ when $d=2$, and $W_c\sim 1$ when $d\ge 3$ \cite{PB_review, ConJ-Ref2, ConJ-Ref1, ConJ-Ref4, fy, Spencer3, Spencer2, Spencer1,ConJ-Ref6}.